 Audit & ordering supplies – Monitoring stock levels and auditing/ordering new supplies.

 Writing your Restaurant Manager CV

 Moving up the ladder into a restaurant manager role can be an exciting and rewarding process.

 And by following the CV writing steps above, you’ll be able to land an interview before you know it.

-Always tweak your CV for each new position you apply for and carry out a thorough spelling and grammar check before you hit send - Grammarly is a great tool for this!
+Always tweak your CV for each new position you apply for and carry out a thorough spelling and grammar check before you hit send.

 Best of luck with your job search!